Naitreey/notes-and-knowledge/cs/scala/language.rst

 ====================
 packages
 --------
+- Packages partition the global namespace and provide a mechanism for information hiding.

 - Packages are created by declaring one or more package names at the top of a Scala file.
 Each Scala file in the package could have the same package declaration.